 Philippines

-By engaging the various stakeholders through the provision of mine action activities, FSD educates the local populations of the risks of explosive ordnance and supports the ongoing peace process.
+By engaging the various stakeholders through the provision of mine action activities, FSD supports the ongoing peace process and educates the local populations about the risks of explosive ordnance.

-FSD staff and a volunteer traversing tidal flats to give a risk education session to a nearby village in Barangay division.
-Low tide is the only time possible to reach this region.
-(The Philippines, 2021)
+FSD staff and a volunteer traversing tidal flats to get give a risk education session to a nearby village in Barangay division

 Philippines